RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 ## Challenge: More decisions { .challenge }

-Program your chatbot to ask another question - something with a 'yes' or 'no' answer.
+Program your chatbot to ask another question - something with a `yes` or `no` answer.
 Can you make your chatbot respond to the answer?

 ![screenshot](chatbot-joke.png)